KevinWilsonAT/KevinWilsonAT/README.md

   <img src="https://raw.githubusercontent.com/stevenrskelton/flag-icon/master/png/16/country-4x3/us.png">

-  Graduated in Systems Analysis and Development in 2017 and postgraduate in Teaching in Information Systems in 2023.
+  Graduated in Systems Analysis and Development in 2017, postgraduate in Teaching in Information Systems in 2023 and pursuing a postgraduate degree in Science of Data and Artificial Intelligence in 2024.

   I'm a Web and Sotfware Developer since 2023.
 I believe that in learning, in addition to programming efficiency, it is also necessary to be someone who is always willing to <strong>learn</strong>, <strong>interact</strong>, <strong>innovate</strong>, <strong >adapt to grow</strong>.